 Scotland’s teachers deserve our unreserved praise for the education they are providing our young people, day in and day out.
 Scotland has a good education system.

-Under the SNP, Higher exam passes are up a third.
+Under the SNP, Higher exam passes have been over 150,000 for the last three years.
 A record number of school leavers are going on to continued education, training or work.
 And more young people than ever before are studying at university - including more young people from deprived backgrounds.

 But there’s much still to do.
 The life chances of our young people must not be determined by where they’re born, or what their background is.
 Our young people must be given the best start in life - to ensure they can take advantage of the opportunities of tomorrow.